biobii/fylite/docs/view.md

 ## View

 All views are stored in the `views` directory.
-For create the new view file don't forget to add `.view.php` after the name of file.
-For example `register.view.php`.
+For create the new view file don't forget to add `.blade.php` after the name of file.
+For example `register.blade.php`.
+Because FYLite using Blade as template engine.

 ## Basic Usage